Rezaian-ma/brick/README.md

 # brick
-a break braker game with c++ without using any graphical library
+a brick braker game with c++ without using any graphical library